 This multiplatform support allows customers to run a common operating system across all computing platforms, which means significantly lower support costs and, for Linux, no incremental license charges.
-It also offers customers the flexibility of easily moving applications to the most appropriate platform.
-For example, many IT organizations choose Linux for the ability to scale databases across highly scalable hardware.
+It also allows customers to easily move applications to the most appropriate platform.
+For example, many IT organizations choose Linux because of its ability to scale databases across highly scalable hardware.